Pages

 The Imperial Eagle

-The first opportunity where we are hoping for an encounter with the Spanish Imperial Eagle, the other target I’m hoping to see is the Egyptian Mongoose that’s also taking advantage of the free offerings.
+This morning I'm just outside a village called Navalcan with the Gredos mountain range in the distance the first opportunity where we are hoping for an encounter with the Spanish Imperial Eagle, other target species I’m hoping to see is the Egyptian Mongoose that’s also been taking advantage of the free offerings.

-Very much like the Valley Hide visited the previous day it’s located high up on a crag overlooking the vast open countryside preferred by many of the larger birds of prey.
-In front is a large pine tree where the eagles tend to check out the immediate area to ensure all is safe to come closer.
+Very much like the Valley Hide visited the previous day I’m high up on a crag with panoramic views overlooking the vast open countryside preferred by many of the larger birds of prey.
+In front is a large pine tree where the eagles will use to check out the immediate area to ensure all is safe before coming closer.

-First to arrive are the Raven’s grabbing all they can before being seen off by the larger birds of prey.
-Red Kite’s swoop down rather than landing taking their share and eating acrobatically on the wing.
-A Couple of Imperial Eagles land in the pine a little to far for any doesn’t images, one deciding it’s safe to come a little closer but only staying for only a short time never to reappear again.
+First to arrive are several Raven’s grabbing all they can before being seen off by the larger birds of prey.
+Red Kite’s swoop down rather than land taking their share and eating on the wing, a couple of Common Buzzards noticeable smaller in comparison to the larger eagles just sit in a tree and wait for an opportunity.

-Now that the activity is quiet I’m hoping for an appearance of a mustelid that seems a little out of place in Spain, an Egyptian Mongoose.
-I didn’t have to wait too long for it to arrive but it quick, very quick.
-Never staying long enough for a full shot but it’s the best on the day.
+Now the activity is quite probably a good time for an appearance of a mustelid that seems completely out of place in Spain, an Egyptian Mongoose.
+I didn’t have to wait too long for it to arrive, but it’s quick, very quick.
+Never staying long enough for the ideal full shot but it’s the best on the day.

 Raven